Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data

-Our proposed full fairness-enhancing MEDL framework introduces both additional adversarial debiasing subnetworks $A_F$ and $A_M$ (subnetworks 3 and 5 in Fig. \ref{fig:ARMED_Fairness}) to the full MEDL model.
-These subnetworks encourage fairness in the FE and ME predictions.
-Their incorporation involves new loss terms, yielding the following overall loss function:
+Our proposed full framework, Fair(ADB) MEDL, requires an adversarial debiasing subnetwork, $A_F$, to make the fixed effect predictions fair, and an additional adversarial debiasing subnetwork, $A_M$, to make the mixed effects predictions fair.
+These are subnetworks 3 and 5 in Fig. \ref{fig:Fair_MEDL_Model}).
+In addition to these architectural changes, they require new loss terms.
+The overall loss function is:

-Here, $S$ and $\hat{S}$ correspond to the sensitive features and their predictions within the debiasing adversarial network.
-The weight $\lambda_D$ modulates the loss of the adversarial debiasing subnetworks.
-These hyperparameters can also be readily tuned using BOHB \cite{falkner2018bohb}.
+Here, $S$ and $\hat{S}$ correspond to the sensitive features and their predictions within the debiasing adversarial networks.
+The weights $\lambda_{FE}$ and $\lambda_{ME}$ modulate the loss of the adversarial debiasing subnetworks.
+These hyperparameters can also be efficiently tuned using BOHB \cite{falkner2018bohb}.